developerfromjokela/nissan-leaf-tcu/README.md

 - Protocol used in server communication
   - Data capture for analysis
   - Documentation
+- CAN documentation for configuring TCU parameters
-- Configure TCU parameters with CAN (ELM327)
+- Android app to configure TCU connection settings with OBD adapter

 ## Honorable mentions